StyXman/ayrton/doc/source/reference.rst

     Raised when an executable cannot be found in :py:data:`path`.
 Unluckily, currently it is raised sometimes you refer to an unknow variable too.
-We're working to minimize that, but here might be still more cases were it does so.
+We're working to minimize that, but there might be still more cases were it does so.

 .. py:exception:: CommandFailed